fixing Navigation & increasing Revenue

 Held a workshop for stakeholders to understand goals and pain points.

-Utilized Baymard UX Audit to validate potential solutions
+Utilized Baymard UX Audit to validate potential solutions proposed by the Business Team.

 Collected heat maps to understand the customer touch points.